Welcome to today's edition of the Rush 24-7 podcast.

 Okay, let's go back to the audio soundbites, ladies and gentlemen.

-Yesterday afternoon on the Fox News channel, uh Martha McCallum was talking to Barbara Boxer.
+Yesterday afternoon on the Fox News channel, Martha McCallum was talking to Barbara Boxer.

-And it's still still harping on this whole notion that Iraq had nothing to do with bin Laden, and that there wasn't one terrorist cell in Iraq, and that's totally incorrect.
+Barbara Boxer refusing to say here whether the war has been worth it and it's still harping on this whole notion that Iraq had nothing to do with bin Laden and that there wasn't one terrorist cell in Iraq and that's totally incorrect.

 Nobody's ever asserted that Saddam had anything to do with 9-11.